ConnorBaker/CS310_Lectures/final_review/main.md

 **Directed Acyclic Graph (DAG)**: A directed graph without cycles.

+*NB: The numbering in the PDF I'm following is weird -- it's not me.*

-53. Explain the difference between the following types of graphs: directed/undirected, weighted/unweighted, cyclic/acyclic, dense/sparse, connected/disconnected.
+52. Explain the difference between the following types of graphs: directed/undirected, weighted/unweighted, cyclic/acyclic, dense/sparse, connected/disconnected.

 + Directed vs. Undirected
   + Presence or absence of edges where the order of the vertices matter